 Ta-Mook is the Nuu-Cha-Nulth word for the Kingfisher bird.
 This sculpture represents a vision that I had in a Sweatlodge ceramony.
 The Sweatlodge is what the bird is hovering over.
-When I was in the lodge I could hear a pair of Kingfishers flying around and nattering loudly as they are prone to doing.
+During one particular ceremony I could hear a pair of Kingfishers flying around and nattering loudly as they are prone to doing.
 At one point there came a particularly loud twitter and like a flash of lightening I saw a huge Kingfisher`s beak break through the top of the lodge and strike the rocks.
 It was a gift of power and teaching.
 I was left with this image in my mind.
 It is with gratitude and satisfaction that I am able to bring it out in this sculpture to share.

 The designs on the bird are rooted in Nuu-Cha-Nulth style.
 I am fortunate enough to have lived in the territories of the Nuu-Cha-Nulth chiefs for 27 years and have been adopted into the matrix of family.
 My brothers are artists and are schooling me on design.
 It is a life long study of which I am a humble student.